Spatial entanglement between two quantum walkers with exchange symmetric coins: Quantum walk

 \subsection{One walker with one coin}

 To introduce the discrete-time quantum walk with one walker in one dimension, we imagine the motion of a walker on a one-dimensional lattice.
-The position of the walker lattice point $i$ is assigned by the state $\ket{i}$, where $i$ $\in$ $\mathbb{Z}$, belonging to the walker Hilbert space $\mathcal{H}_w$.
-In order to make the walker move randomly, a coin is needed to assign to the walker and the coin Hilbert space $\mathcal{H}_c$ is defined by two orthonormal states: $\ket{\uparrow}$ and $\ket{\downarrow}$.
+The position of the walker lattice point $i$ is assigned by the state $\ket{i}$, where $i$ $\in$ $\mathbb{Z}$, which belongs to the Hilbert space of the walker $\mathcal{H}_w$.
+The walker needs to toss a coin and move according to the outcome.
+The Hilbert space of the coin $\mathcal{H}_c$ is defined by a basis consisting of two orthonormal states: $\{\ket{\uparrow}, \ket{\downarrow}\}$.
 The total state of the system (walker+coin) then belongs to the product space $\mathcal{H}=\mathcal{H}_c\otimes\mathcal{H}_w$.
 There are 3 operations involved in the quantum walk as follows: \begin{itemize} \item \textbf{Operation 1}: Apply the coin operator $\hat{C}_{1}(\theta)$ to the coin state.
 The coin operator is defined as

 where $\theta$ is the angle that determines how biased the coin is.
 For example, $\theta=\pi/4$ means we have an unbiased coin, while $\theta=n\pi,$ where $n$ is an integer means only one side of the coin always show up, i.e., we have a maximally biased coin. \item \textbf{Operation 2}: Apply the shift operation $\hat{S}_{1}$ to the walker state.
 The shift operator is defined as